juanitogan/slick/README.md

 ```

 All parameters are optional but you really need to specify `-d` if you don't want to go hunting for your files in some far-away folder.
 Use either `-a` or `-l` if want a meaningful file output... otherwise, you'll get a `*_none.svg` file with all option layers hidden.

+### Python warning!

+Eeek!
+A snake!
+Due to a funky nuance of the Python language (that I won't bore you with the details of) you cannot end the output directory string with a backslash like so: `C:\GRITS Racing\Art\Car\`.
+That really messes with the python's brain.
+(Probably the fault of the writer of the OptionParser and arg_parser packages, really.)
+So, leave off the final backslash like so: `C:\GRITS Racing\Art\Car`.
+No worries, Slick is slick enough to add a slash if Slick can't find one.
+If you must, you could end with a forward slash (slash direction doesn't matter with Slick) or a double backslash (weirdly enough).

 ## FAQ